firefly-iii/docs/docs/docs/how-to/firefly-iii/finances/transactions.md

 Although the form allows you to free-type a destination account as well, this may fail and the transaction can't be saved.

+If you want to store cash deposits, be sure to read [how to manage cash](cash.md).

 ## Transfers

 A transfer is created only between existing asset accounts.
 Select an asset account for both the source and destination from the free-form fields.
 Transfers can be linked to [piggy banks](piggies.md), to automatically add or remove money from the piggy bank you select.

 ## Split transactions